 However, these 9 examples of how AI marketing is used can give you some perspective on the potential this technology holds.

-With increasing access to AI at more affordable rates, a business can turn around their prospects by becoming better business providers given the data processing and automation functionalities of your typical AI marketing solution.
+With increasing access to AI at more affordable rates, a business can turn around its prospects by becoming a better business provider given the data processing and automation functionalities of your typical AI marketing solution.